Floer Cohomology and Higher Mutations: Classifying Rigid Broken Maps

 The broken disc analog can be proved by a similar gluing argument as done in the proof of Theorem \ref{lemm:maslovbrokenstrip}. \end{proof}

 \begin{Theorem} Each disc component of the inside piece of a rigid broken strip $\mathfrak{(u,D)}$ or a rigid broken disc with point constraint is a elementary disc. \end{Theorem}

 \begin{proof} Since the Lagrangian pair is monotone, there is an upper limit of energy of rigid broken discs and strips.
-From Remark \ref{rem:PrepSurj} we see that symplectic area of an inside disc increases as the number of punctures increase.
-Similarly, we see that the symplectic area of an inside disc if the Reeb chord length at any of the punctures increases.
+From Remark \ref{rem:PrepSurj} we see that the symplectic area of an inside disc increases as the number of punctures increase.
+Similarly, we see that the symplectic area of an inside disc increases if the Reeb chord length at any of the punctures increases.
 Assume we are doing a neck-stretching around the boundary sphere of a Darboux ball of radius $R$.
 Thus, there is an upper limit $k_u>0$ such that any rigid broken strip or disc has Reeb chord asymptote of length at most $\frac{k_u\pi}{n}$.
-From Remark \ref{rem:genflatt} we see there is a $\gamma_N$ such that the moduli spaces of single punctured discs with Reeb chord asymptotic of length at most $\frac{k_u\pi}{n}$.
-By a Hamiltonian perturbation, and choosing $R$ smaller if necessary, we get that there is a small $c>0$ such that the locally mutable Lagrangian $L$ can be assumed to be $T_{c\gamma}$ in the mutation neighborhood.

 Since the torus segment $T_\gamma$ is exact, and the punctures map to Reeb orbits or chords, from the Stokes' theorem argument in Remark \ref{rem:PrepSurj} we see that the symplectic area is a sum of contributions from the punctures.
 Each boundary puncture contributes at least $c_R(\pi/n - |f^{\gamma}(0)-f^{\gamma}(1)| ) > 0$ area and each interior puncture contributes $c_R\pi > 0$ where $c_R$ depends continuously on the radius $R$.